alem-platform/foundation/bitmap/README.md

 $ go build -o bitmap .
 ```

-- If an error occurs, the program must exit with status 1 and display a clear and understandable error.
+- If an error occurs, the program must exit with non zero status code and display a clear and understandable error.

 ### Mandatory Part